The Lord spoke to Moses, saying, “Send men to spy out the land of Canaan, which I am giving to the people of Israel.”

 If we have a look again at Numbers 13:1-2 we see God spoke to to Moses, instructing him to send 12 spies into the Land of Canaan.
 We all know this story; it’s so familiar that we could easily gloss over it and miss an important point.
 What else did God say?
 He said “send men to spy out the land of Canaan which I am giving to the people of Israel”.

-Before the scouts even got to the Promised Land to spy it out, God had already promised to give it to the children of Israel!
+Before the scouts even left to spy out the Promised Land, God had already promised that He was giving it to the children of Israel!

 What Did The ‘News Reports’ Say?

-Why, we might ask ourselves as we read on through this story, did the Israelites listen to the terrible, negative reports from 10 of the spies?
+Why, we might ask ourselves as we read on through this story, did the Israelites not remember that promise?
+How did a massive group become so influenced by the terrible, negative reports of just ten men?

-They became overwhelmed by the seeming hopelessness of the situation, worked themselves up into a tizzy, cried all night and began to take on the attitude of the spies of “we can’t, there are giants in the land!”
-Once that took hold, it spread through the camp like wildfire.
-From there it was a downward spiral of grumbling and complaining against their leaders until they found themselves stuck;
+They became overwhelmed by the seeming hopelessness of the situation, worked themselves into a tizzy, cried all night and began to take on the attitude of the spies; “we can’t, there are giants in the land!”
+Once that mindset took hold, it spread through the camp like wildfire.
+From there it was a downward spiral of grumbling and complaining against their leaders until they found themselves stuck.

 Sadly, it’s a common human story; one we’re all familiar with – I know I am; I can be so fickle, where God is so faithful.